v6ak/pa193-review-of-doxygen-validator/README.md

 	* Moreover, this feature seems to be required for correct functionality.
 If we removed the '&', the parser would get wrong positions of the tokens.
 However, it seems that it could lead "only" to wrong parsing (and consequently to false positive/negative).
 However, it can never result in `std::out_of_range` thrown by `std::string::substr(std::string::size_type, std::string::size_type)` or in some overrun.
 	* When user passes two different instances of the same string to tokenizer and parser, in can also lead in unexpected results.
 	* When user wants to read the string after passing it to the tokenizer, he might get some unexpected results.
+	* When there is a large "\n\n\n\n..." sequence, it takes `O(n^2)` time, which can be used for DoS in some cases (e.g. online validator).
-* It is good that the tokenizer always finishes in a linear time with respect to the input length.
+* Except the `removeBackslashes` funtion, it is good that the tokenizer always finishes in a linear time with respect to the input length.
 (Not doing so might make it vulnerable to DoS attacks.)

 When considering the tokenizer alone, it has a tricky API with some tricky undocumented (but seemingly intended) behaviour.
 When considering the tokenizer and how it is used in the `main.cpp` file, it works correctly.
 However, the design (namely overlapping tokens) makes it hard for the parser to process the tokenizer output correctly.